motoko-ayanami/deceiver/README.md

 ## Features

-- **Normalization Checks**
+- **Automatically Detect Cache Rules**
-  Automatically fetches a list of known “normalization endpoints” (e.g., `robots.txt`) to see if the cache can be fooled.
+  Automatically fetches a list of commonly cached files and paths to see if they exist and are cached.

 - **Delimiter + Extension Payloads**
   Generates requests by inserting special delimiters and file extensions to detect how caching layers respond.